DATA-690-SPRING-2022/Nikhitha_DATA690/World_Development_Explorer/wdx_analysis.md

 ![image](https://user-images.githubusercontent.com/78180757/112765410-105be600-8fdb-11eb-9f13-f40dea5a2b55.png)
 ![image](https://user-images.githubusercontent.com/78180757/112765418-18b42100-8fdb-11eb-9a75-fb19b6e6040f.png)

-Here, I used a 	Bar Graph to compare agricultural raw material imports and exports in four different countries: India, China, Canada, and the United States.
+I used a Bar Graph to analyze the imports and exports of agricultural raw materials in four distinct countries: India, China, Canada, and the United States.

-The red color represents China, the blue color represents Canada, the green color represents India, and the purple color represents the United States, as seen in the diagram above.
-As a result, in 2000, Canada's overall agricultural raw material imports accounted for 1.36 percent of merchandise imports, while exports accounted for 6.6 percent of total exports.
-China’s overall agricultural raw material imports accounted for 4.8 percent of merchandise imports, while exports accounted for 1.3 percent of total exports.
-India’s overall agricultural raw material imports accounted for 3.2 percent of merchandise imports, while exports accounted for 1.2 percent of total exports.
-United States overall agricultural raw material imports accounted for 1.3 percent of merchandise imports, while exports accounted for 2.3 percent of total exports.
+As seen in the diagram above, the red color symbolizes China, the blue color represents Canada, the green color represents India, and the purple color represents the United States.
+As a consequence, agricultural raw material imports made up 1.36 percent of total merchandise imports in 2000, while exports made up 6.6 percent of total exports.
+Agricultural raw material imports made up 4.8 percent of total goods imports in China, while exports made up 1.3 percent of total exports.
+Overall, agricultural raw material imports made up 3.2 percent of goods imports in India, while exports made up 1.2 percent of total exports.
+Imports of agricultural raw materials made up 1.3 percent of total goods imports in the United States, while exports made up 2.3 percent of all exports.

 Overall, the highest exports are recorded in Canada, while the lowest are recorded in China.
 China has the highest number of imports, while Canada has the lowest.